Staggerlee011/serialexperiments/content/posts/kubernetes-sealedsecrets-by-example.md

 k create secret generic wordpress-user-password --dry-run=client --from-literal password=MySuperSecretPassword --output yaml | kubeseal --format yaml | tee wordpress-user-password-secure.yml
 ```

+## Notes on sealedsecrets

+- You cant update the `sealedsecret` after its created and deploy it.
+It wont work!
+(This is a good thing)
+- You cant deploy the same secret to different namespaces.
+It wont work!
+(This is also a good thing)

 ## Resources

 - [GitHub Repo for Sealed-Secrets](https://github.com/bitnami-labs/sealed-secrets)